Modern office workspace showing the transition to AI-assisted software work

 What changes when AI enters the chat?

 Understand which skills are becoming commoditised and which are becoming more valuable.
-Learn from real experiments, failures, and shifts in how software work is bought, sold, and managed.
+Learn from real experiments and shifts in how software work is bought, sold, and managed by technical leaders.

 Next